LanceLab-ASRC/WFM-Cloud-Water-Datasets-2018-2024/README.md

 All analyte concentrations are reported in:

 ppb (µg L⁻¹) or µeq L⁻¹unless otherwise noted.
+TOC_um is actually dissolved organic carbon (DOC) in uM C/L

 ---